-exercise slowly.
+Here are some examples of exercises for your ACL.
+Start each exercise slowly.
 Ease off the exercise if you start to have pain.

 Your doctor or physiotherapist will tell you when you can start these exercises and which ones will work best for you.

-have no clicking, locking, or giving way in the injured knee; and if it does not hurt while you are doing 8 to 12 repetitions.
+Note: Do this exercise only if you have very little pain; if you have no clicking, locking, or giving way in the injured knee; and if it does not hurt while you are doing 8 to 12 repetitions.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter H713 in the search box to learn more about "Anterior Cruciate Ligament (ACL): Rehab Exercises."
+Enter H713 in the search box to learn more about "Anterior Cruciate Ligament (ACL): Rehab Exercises".

-Current as of:
+Current as of: March 21, 2017

 Adam Husney, MD - Family Medicine

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.